Bulls–Knicks rivalry: Later years

-Nevertheless, three notable moments during the new millennium kept the rivalry alive.
 On January 18, 2005, Ben Gordon scored a game-winning layup to lead the Bulls past the Knicks at Madison Square Garden.
 Then on April 8, 2012, Carmelo Anthony's three-point shot in overtime gave the Knicks the win at home over Chicago.
 Finally, on October 31, 2013, Derrick Rose banked in a game-winning field goal to beat the Knicks at the United Center.
+On June 22, 2016, the Bulls traded Rose, Justin Holiday, and a 2017 draft pick to the Knicks for Robin Lopez, Jerian Grant, and José Calderón, who was soon traded to the Los Angeles Lakers.
+On November 13, 2024, Coby White made game-winning free throws following a shooting foul committed by Josh Hart to lead the Bulls past the Knicks at Madison Square Garden.
+The Bulls and Knicks faced-off under East Group C in the 2025 NBA Cup, with the Bulls winning the group stage game on October 31 with a score of 135–125.

 Causes

 The significance of the rivalry was due partly to the bragging rights of the two biggest cities in the East: the Big Apple vs. the Windy City.
 The physical play of the teams made it intense, especially in the playoffs.
 The matchup between Jordan and Starks brought some drama as they were both intense players who showcased a number of highlight dunks on the opposing team.
 Despite the Knicks not winning an NBA title or beating the Bulls in a postseason series while Jordan was in the league, this rivalry was considered the most contentious of the 1990s.